LostSignal/com.lostsignal.lostlibrary/NEW PROJECT SETUP.md

   * Also add this in the first slot in the build settings
   * I'd recommend making your own copy or prefab varients of all the prefabs in this scene
   * I'll try to automate this in the future

-* Find Packages/com.lostsignal.lostlibrary/Content/ScriptableObjects/AzureFunctionsGenerator.asset
+* Find Assets/Editor/com.lostsignal.lostlibrary/AzureFunctionsGenerator.asset
-  * Copy this asset into the Assets/Editor/com.lostsignal.lostlibrary folder
-  * I'll try to automate this in the future
+  * Give project name and build the project
+  * Upload this project to Azure

-* Find Packages/com.lostsignal.lostlibrary/Content/ScriptableObjects/GameServerGenerator.asset
+* Find Assets/Editor/com.lostsignal.lostlibrary/GameServerGenerator.asset (OPTIONAL)
-  * Copy this asset into the Assets/Editor/com.lostsignal.lostlibrary folder
-  * I'll try to automate this in the future
   * Generate your game server project and build it
     * Make sure rename the project and fill out all the Custom Replace Variables
   * Dissonance